WHAT CAN HAPPEN IF I OVERLOOK MY VARICOSE VEINS AND SYMPTOMS OF CHRONIC VENOUS INSUFFICIENCY (CVI)?

 WHO IS AT RISK FOR CVI?

-While CVI can affect anyone, gender and age are large factors that may increase your risk for developing the disease.
-For example, women older than 50 are more likely than others to develop venous disease that can lead to CVI.
+While CVI can affect anyone, family history, gender, and age are large factors that may increase your risk for developing the disease.
+For example, women older than 40 are more likely than others to develop venous disease that can lead to CVI.
 The disease can affect several members of the same family.
 Additionally, the following factors may increase your risk for developing varicose veins that can sometimes progress into CVI: Lack of exercise Lifestyle that requires standing for long periods of time Excess weight Current or previous pregnancies

 CAN VARICOSE VEINS AND VENOUS INSUFFICIENCY BE PREVENTED?